mjacobus/mjacobus.github.io/_drafts/ideas.md

   It returns nill instead.
 It may lead to save nil values in the database

 - Why Repository is a class and not an instance?

+## Things I forgot to say in the vim presentation

+- Plugin management
+- Go to file
+- Jump to definition
+- Search in project
+- Find, replace